mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 During the v6 alpha and beta phases, both the new and the legacy components are available.
 The old components will be removed during the beta phase and the new components will be renamed to match the name of the legacy ones.

-A codemod will be provided to rename the new components from there alpha / beta naming to there final naming.
+A codemod will be provided to rename the new components from the alpha / beta naming to the final naming.

 For example, `@mui/x-date-pickers` currently exports: